stlab/better-code/better-code/src/chapter-3-errors.md

 has one fundamental obligation: to discard any partially-mutated state that can affect on the future behavior of your code (that excludes log files, for example).
 In general, this state is completely unspecified and there's no other valid thing you can do with it.
-Any use of a partially mutated instance, other than to deinitialize it, is erroneous.
+Use of a partially mutated instance other than for deinitialization is a bug.

 For the same reasons that the strong guarantee does not compose, neither does the discarding of partial mutations: if the second of two composed operations fails, modifications made by the first remain.
 So ultimately, that means responsibility for discarding partial mutations tends to propagate all the way to the top of an application.

 In most cases, the only acceptable behavior at that point is to present an error report to the user and leave their data unchanged,